The two-story Randolph Campus library. View more photos of the Randolph Campus.

 Purdue Online Writing Lab (OWL) is an excellent online resource for multiple citation styles, including APA, Chicago, and MLA.
 This resource also offers guides to writing in specific subject areas such as writing in the sciences, writing in literature, and creative writing.

 SPA subscribes to Noodle Tools, a program that offers integrated tools for note-taking, outlining, citation, document archiving/annotation, and collaborative research and writing.
 Includes MLA, Chicago, and APA styles.
-Users must create an account.
+Here are instructions for creating an account.

 Read a newspaper or magazine